 The School of Life Foundation is a 501(c)3 nonprofit organization founded by Jack & Lexie Rolfe.
-The Straight “A's” in Life formula was developed and written from the Rolfe's life experiences.
+The Straight “A's” in Life formula was developed and written from the Jack's life experiences.
 Mr. Rolfe had 2 objects (basketball and wheelchair) that helped to shape his life.
 The wheelchair represents more than 28 years of working as a physical therapist with the elderly in nursing homes, assisted living facilities, and their own homes.
 The basketball represents 20 years of coaching girls' basketball in little leagues, middle school, high school, college, and WNBA camps.
 Many life lessons were learned while working with the senior population and the young people simultaneously.
-Lexie is a Court Appointed Special Advocate for at-risk youth.
 In May 2013 Jack received his Masters Degree in Nonprofit Administration from the University of Notre Dame.
-Mr. & Mrs. Rolfe have 5 children and 9 grandchildren.

 Director of Training ServicesKip Kint

 Kip has more than 20 years of business and leadership experience, having worked in leadership positions for large, successful companies such as WordPerfect, Novell, FranklinCovey and BNI.
 Kip has been an Executive Trainer and Success Coach for over 20 years.
 He is a Certified FranklinCovey Coach, an effectiveness expert, and has extensive experience as a Success Coach, Trainer, and Keynote Speaker.
 Clients of note have come from prominent organizations such as the U.S. Department of Justice, The United Nations, Allied Waste/Republic Services, The New York Stock Exchange, Disney, Microsoft, BNI and many others.